connorfrench45/School_District_Analysis/README.md

 ![Type Summary](/Resources/type_summary_chal.PNG)

+Thomas High School is a charter school.
+As with the last two, no change in the analysis.
+This would make sense, as each of the last three analyses were grouping larger groups, and the larger the group, or "bin," the less the adjustment would affect the data.
 ## Summary
 Overall, the change in scores was minimal, highlighting the effectiveness of having a large data set.
+The changes in the overall analysis were in four places.
+Those were:
+- District Summary
+- School Summary
+- Relative Perfomance
+- Scores by Grade

+The Scores by Grade wasn't changed aside from the removal of Thomas High School's Freshman data, resulting in a "nan" output in their respective data frames.
+Aside from the Scores by Grade, the changes in the results were less than a few tenths at most, not enough to draw any new conclusions from the original analysis.